uratol/Home-on-Rails/README.md

             House
         Person

-To interact with physical objects is a set of drivers (ruby modules):
+For interaction with physical objects serves a set of drivers (ruby modules):

        Mqtt
        Gpio